How Long Can You Postpone or Put Off Total Knee Replacement Surgery? What are the Risks? When is the right time?

 All that being explained, when you postpone surgery, you’re making things worse.
 If a surgeon has said you need surgery, things will not magically get better overnight.

-Many patients simply put up with the pain, hoping things will get better on their own.
+Many patients put up with the pain, hoping things will get better on their own.
 Unfortunately, later they learn that this is not the case.
-It only gets worse and complicates the TKR down the road.
+It only gets worse and complicates the knee surgery down the road.

 At the end of the day, surgery is inevitable if a surgeon has explained you must do it.
 You really shouldn’t delay the knee surgery much longer or it will only get worse.